willgarcia/osx-setup-generator/README.md

 * speed up the backup of your favorite tools/packages installed via `Brew` and `Cask`
 * automate OSX fresh installs or updates

-It is far from revolutionary, nevertheless, restore in no time my ecosystem on a personal machine - with only 2/3 generated files - seems to be a good deal!
+It is far from revolutionary, nevertheless, it seems a good deal to restore in no time my ecosystem on a personal machine - with only 2/3 generated files!

 requirements
 ------------